jamiehodge/alarm/README.markdown

 # ALARM

 A simple web front-end for Podcast Producer's Podcast Library.
+Includes basic web-based management of feed metadata, using LDAP authentication.

 ## TODO

-Authenticated management of catalog, feed and episode metadata and images.
+Management of episode metadata and images.

 ## Stack
 * Bundler